 Accessibility Consultations—We can visit your home, business, school and/or any other public building to make suggestions for making the building more accessible.
 Provide you with information on appropriate accommodations and modifications which can be done to improve access for persons with disabilities.

-Healthy and Wellness—We offer a six week workshop on living well with a disability and trainings on healthy living and wellness.
+Healthy Living Program—We offer a six week workshop on living well with a disability and trainings on healthy living and wellness.
 Click on the events link above or contact the Center to find out what programs are currently being offered.

 Veteran Services—We can help veterans and their family gain benefits they are entitled to.
 We provide counseling, one on one support, group meetings and referral services to individuals and their families and offer a complete referral service to provide veterans with accurate and current information on the entire range of issues associated with veterans’ benefits and entitlements.
 Our advocates assist in improving access to VA healthcare; provide a network of resources, services and information; and assist in the reintegration of veterans into mainstream activities and lifestyles.
 It is our committed to honor and assist veterans as they return to happy, productive and successful civilian lives.